 Do you know the difference between contingency reserves and operating funds?

-Operating funds are funds that our real estate brokerage uses to fund our business.
+Operating funds are monies that our property management and real estate business uses to pay for our business.
 Operating funds are our money.
-But, escrow funds are different.
+Above all, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 In Fairfax, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for real estate investors.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in escrow to pay for maintenance and other incidentals that occur during rental management.
-Although the money is in our escrow account, the money belongs to the real estate investor.
+A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during rental management.
+Although the money is in our escrow account, the money belongs to the landlord.
 If the property management ends, that money is promptly returned to the property owner.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Do you need know more about our community?
+Do you need understand more about the local real estate market?

-Our Guide to Real Estate is a helpful tool for anyone who wants to find out more about Fairfax and neighboring communities.
-The Guide to Real Estate provides facts about what has sold and what is on the market, and some interesting facts that you might not know.
-Furthermore, our Guide spotlights some fundamentals of residing in Fairfax.
-Yes, most of this is useful for buyers and sellers, but property owners and tenants may also find these resources to be very sobering.
+Nesbitt Realty's Guide to Real Estate is a handy tool for anyone who wants to investigate real estate facts about Fairfax and neighboring communities.
+The Guide to Real Estate has information about what has sold and what is on the market, and some compelling facts that you might not be aware of.
+In addition, our Guide features quite a few of the aspects of residing in Fairfax.
+Of course, all of this is useful for buyers and sellers, but landlords and renters might also find these resources to be somewhat informative.

-- Before you lease out your rental in Fairfax
+- Before you move a tenant into your rental property in Fairfax

 - Collections and evictions